Zoran Ilić

-Zoran Ilic (Зоран Илић; Ilics Zorán; born 2 Januar 2002) is a Serbian-Hungarian handball player for Wisła Płock and for the Hungary national team.
+Zoran Ilic (Зоран Илић; Ilics Zorán; born 2 Januar 2002) is a Serbian-born Hungarian handball player for Wisła Płock and for the Hungary national team.

 Career

 Club

 Ilić moved from Serbia to Hungary as a teenager, and started his career at NEKA.
 He made his debut in the first team in 2018, and in that season he scored 4 goals in 9 matches in the then still Nemzeti Bajnokság I/B team.
 In 2019, the Hungarian record champion moved to Telekom Veszprém, where he initially played in the second team, but was able to play 5 matches in the first team, in the Nemzeti Bajnokság I, in which he scored 2 goals.
 He also made his debut in the EHF Champions League (his coach and mentor at the club, Momir Ilić, has a similar background but is not a relative).
 In the fall of 2020, Veszprém loaned Ilić to Polish team Wisła Płock, but after three months he decided to return to Hungary and finish his studies.
 He scored 21 goals in six matches in the Polish Superliga, and 11 goals in 3 matches in the Champions League for Wisła.
 In the 2021/22 season, he participated in the BL Final 4 in Cologne, where he also scored a goal in the bronze medal match.
 At the end of the 2022/23 season, he became champion and cup winner with Veszprém, after which he left for the German team HSV Hamburg.
 He had scored 80 goals in 44 first-class matches for Veszprém, and 17 goals in 27 matches in the EHF Champions League.
 In December 2024, it was announced that Zoran would transfer to the Polish team Wisła Płock for 3 years from July 2025.